Prime factors inquiry

 Developing mathematical reasoning

-Irfan Rashdi reports on an inquiry based on the prime factors prompt he carried out with his year 9 class during his second teaching practice:
+Irfan Rashdi reports on the prime factors inquiry he carried out with his year 9 class during his teaching practice:

 In the next part of the inquiry, I led a class discussion about types of numbers, including factors and multiples.
 Without me making the link to the prompt explicit, the students' were able to gain a greater insight into its structure.